daniel-furman/daniel-furman.github.io/content/_index.md

 ## Hello there 👋

+Great data science is about developing effective tools that solve core business problems.
+I'm passionate about building systems that increase operational efficiencies and enable smarter decision-making.

-I'm a member of the `analytics` team at West Monroe, expanding what's possible with data science in strategy consulting.
+At present, I'm a member of the `analytics` team at West Monroe, expanding what’s possible with data science in strategy consulting.
 I have an MS in data science from UC Berkeley and a BA from UPenn.
-I enjoy applying ML across modalities (natural language, vision, geospatial) and industries (software, M&A, IT).
+I enjoy applying ML across modalities (natural language, vision, geospatial) and industries (high-tech & software, M&A, IT strategy).

 Follow me on <a href="https://www.linkedin.com/in/daniel-ryan-furman/" target="_blank" rel="noopener noreferrer">LinkedIn</a>, <a href="https://medium.com/@daniel_furman" target="_blank" rel="noopener noreferrer">Medium</a>, <a href="https://huggingface.co/dfurman" target="_blank" rel="noopener noreferrer">Hugging Face</a>, and <a href="https://github.com/daniel-furman" target="_blank" rel="noopener noreferrer">GitHub</a>.

+---

+# Projects

-Here are a few open-source projects I've been a part of:
+Here are a few of the open-source projects I've been a part of:

 🦾 Code
 * [Text clustering: HDBSCAN is probably all you need](https://github.com/daniel-furman/awesome-chatgpt-prompts-clustering)